ScreaMy7/owasp-mastg/techniques/android/MASTG-TECH-0126.md

 platform: android
 ---

-Permissions in Android applications are obtained through various mechanisms to access sensitive data and system features, such as the camera, location, or storage.
-Required permissions are declared in the `AndroidManifest.xml` file using `<uses-permission>` tags.
-There are several ways to obtain permissions from an Android application.
-Below are the tools and techniques commonly used:
+In Android applications, permissions are acquired through different methods to access information and system functionalities, including the camera, location, or storage.
+The necessary permissions are specified in the `AndroidManifest.xml` file with `<uses-permission>` tags.

 ## Using the AndroidManifest